Updated: Jan 31

-Polycystic Ovarian Disease (PCOD) or Polycystic Ovarian Syndome (PCOS), as the name suggests, is characterised by formation of follicle cysts in the ovaries.
+Polycystic Ovarian Disease (PCOD) or Polycystic Ovarian Syndrome (PCOS), as the name suggests, is characterized by formation of follicle cysts in the ovaries.
 It is a hormonal disorder which mainly affects the women of reproductive age.
 The hormonal imbalance leads to excess secretion of male hormones, which leads to irregular and scanty menses, weight gain, acne, hairfall and excess hair growth on the face.

 Diagnosis: An Ultrasound is usually the first investigation which shows formation of multiple abnormal cysts in the ovaries.
 Blood tests reveal increase of Male hormones, and is also valuable in diagnosis of PCOD.

 Homoeopathic medicines such as Calcarea carbonica, Graphites, Natrum muriaticum, Sepia, Pulsatilla and Thuja are very effective in treating PCOD.

 How to modify your diet and lifestyle to control PCOD: